 What Are The Pros And Cons Of Custodial Wallets?

 Custodial online crypto wallets are more suitable for beginners with few crypto assets.
 They don’t require as much responsibility as non-custodial wallets and are easy to use.
 The process of creating an account is similar to that of any online service, where you only need an email and password to get started.

 Zero fees for some transactions

-Some custodial exchanges, such as Free Wallet, allow free crypto transactions within its ecosystem.
+Some custodial crypto exchanges, such as Free Wallet, allow free crypto transactions within its ecosystem.
 Moreover, users can use various investment products and participate in staking without worrying about gas fees.

 However, external transactions such as paying for something or sending crypto to someone still carry fees.

-No hassle with private keys
+No hassle with private key